SamarthKasar123/multi-platform-content-syndication-hub/README.md

 ## 🤝 Contributing

-This project was created for rtCamp job application demonstration.
-However, if you'd like to contribute:
+This project welcomes contributions from the community.
+If you'd like to contribute:

 1. Fork the repository
 2. Create a feature branch